microsoft/AL-Go/Workshop/ContinuousDelivery.md

 Continuous delivery to **AppSource** is supported by the AppSource template and will be included in the workshop later, but basically, creating a secret called **AppSourceContext** and setting a **AppSourceContinuousDelivery** to true in the repository settings file.

 ## NuGet
 Still work-in-progress.
 Delivery to NuGet is supposed to be delivery to a NuGet feed, where your partners can get access to your apps or runtime packages.
+This section will be updated when we release delivery to NuGet in it's final version.

 ## Custom delivery
 Custom delivery will be handled in an advanced part of this workshop later.